rouenemedina/rouene-medina-photonest/README.md

 ### Tech Stack
 <!-- List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations. -->

+Frontend
+HTML
+CSS
+JavaScript
-Frontend: HTML, CSS, JavaScript, React.js
+React.js

+Backend
+Node.js
-Backend: Node.js, Express.js
+Express.js

+Database
-Database: MySQL with Knex.js for query building External Libraries: Cloudinary (for image storage and management)
+MySQL with Knex.js for query building

+External Libraries (Store and serve user-generated content like images) Cloudinary
+Firebase Storage

 Limitations:
-Cloudinary: Depending on the free tier, you might face limitations in terms of storage space, API call limits, or bandwidth.
+Cloudinary and Firebase Storage: Limitations in terms of storage space, API call limits, or bandwidth.

 ### APIs

-Cloudinary API: For image upload and management or own image server.
+Cloudinary/Firebase Storage API: For image upload and management

 ### Sitemap
 <!-- List the pages of your app with brief descriptions.
 You can show this visually, or write it out. -->